litestar-org/litestar/docs/usage/requests.rst

    set a request class on every layer of the application.
 If you have set a request class on multiple layers, the layer closest to the route handler will take precedence.

-   You can read more about this in the: :ref:`usage/applications:layered architecture` section
+   You can read more about this in the :ref:`usage/applications:layered architecture` section